Skip to main content

 Duracell Rechargeable

 Duracell, the 800-pound gorilla of the battery world, offers rechargeable batteries, and they’re a solid pick.
 We found that each battery held about 2,400 mAh of charge, just a bit below their 2,500 mAh rating.
-The Duracells kept our fan running for over seven hours, whereas our LED flashlight lasted three hours and twenty minutes.
+The Duracells kept our fan running for over seven hours, whereas our LED flashlight lasted three hours and 20 minutes.

 One possible issue with these batteries is that they’re only rated for 400 charge cycles.
 That’s a lot less than the thousand or more that others offer, and that might be an issue if you use them on a daily basis.